What is Borderline Personality Disorder (BPD)?

 Many of Borderline Personality Disorder symptoms are similar to those of substance abuse and can often be difficult to tell apart at first.
 Many people with BPD have extremely low self-worth.
 They may also experience a psychotic episode when under stress.
-The American Psychiatric Association says in order to be diagnosed with BPD the individual must have five of the nine diagnostic criteria.
+The American Psychiatric Association says in order to be diagnosed with BPD the individual must have five of the following diagnostic criteria.

 - Extreme mood swings